NomicFoundation/hardhat/docs/guides/project-setup.md

 # Setting up a project

-Hardhat project are `npm` projects with the `hardhat` package installed, and a `hardhat.config.js` file.
+Hardhat projects are `npm` projects with the `hardhat` package installed and a `hardhat.config.js` file.

 If you run `npx hardhat` in a folder without those files you will be shown two options to facilitate project creation: